IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 the `kube-apiserver` (also known as API server or Kubernetes API) and the `kube-controller-manager`.
 Whenever an admin works with a tool such as the `kubectl` CLI, the admin is using the `kube-apiserver` to tell the control plane to manage the cluster in a certain way.
-When we create a new operator, our new custom controller will be added to the `kube-controller-manager's` control loop so that it has the same core functionality as the other core Kubernetes controllers.
+When we deploy a workload, the `kube-controller-manager` will use its controllers to update resources so that the actual state is the same as the desired state.

 To learn more about control plane components, read from the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components).